-To approve the Annual Governance Statement for 2 21/2
+To approve the Annual Governance Statement for 2021/22

-301 VERBAL UPDATE ON THE COUNT R F AUDSERVICE
+301 VERBAL UPDATE ON THE COUNTER FRAUD SERVICE

-The Assistant Director of Finance update Lembers on the Council's current Counter Fraud Service following the Lipited Assurance received from Internal Audit for Counter Fraud and Connection.
+The Assistant Director of Finance updated members on the Council's current Counter Fraud Service following the Limited Assurance received from Internal Audit for Counter Fraud and Corruption.

-He advised the Committee that the Council had had a limited counter fraud service of 0.8 full time equivalent, across the two Councils.
-With the previous Fraud Officer had included to a new position within the Council, there was an opportunity to review the Council's counter fraud provision against the raised standard of the Fighting Fraud and Corruption Locally Strategy.
+He advised the Committee that the Council had had a limited counter fraud service of 0.8 full-time equivalent, across the two Councils.
+With the previous Fraud Officer having moved to a new position within the Council, there was an opportunity to review the Council's counter fraud provision against the raised standard of the Fighting Fraud and Corruption Locally Strategy.

-Revenues Partnership (ARP) to carry out the review and provide options as to how the fraud service could be delivered in future, these options would then be brought to Cabinet for decision.
+Members were informed that the Council had commissioned the Anglia Revenues Partnership (ARP) to carry out the review and provide options as to how the fraud service could be delivered in future, these options would then be brought to Cabinet for decision.
 The Assistant Director of Finance outlined the 3 options for consideration: